10 Signs Your Company Website Is Outdated

 If you are not going to actively maintain a blog or updates section, it is better to be intentional about how it appears on the site than to let it slowly die in public.

-7. Your forms, links, or calls to action have not been tested in a long time
+7. Your forms, links, or calls to action are broken

 This is one of the more important signs because now we are getting into things that can directly affect business.